bravint/spontaneously-nomadic-server/readme.md

 **Uses: Node | Express | Prisma | PostgreSQL | TypeScript**

-I wanted this server to reflect everything I have learnt over the course of my 6 months at Boolean UK as well as to explore using TypeScript and third party npm packages - getting familar with reading documentation and looking for solutions to problems and bugs in GitHub issues are examples of the skills I improved upon as a result.
+I wanted this server to reflect everything I have learnt over the course of my 6 months at Boolean UK as well as to explore using TypeScript and third party npm packages - getting familar with parsing documentation and looking for solutions to problems and bugs I encountered.

 ## Table of Contents